Jimmy Wong: Career

-That same year, he co-launched and co-host the YouTube cooking show Feast of Fiction with Ashley Adams.
+That same year, he co-launched and co-hosted the YouTube cooking show Feast of Fiction with Ashley Adams.

 Wong later portrayed Ted in the web series Video Game High School.
 He was also invited by Lionsgate and Google to create the web series District Voices.
 In 2014, Wong was ranked #73 on New Media Rockstars Top 100 Channels.

 Wong played Ling in Disney's 2020 live action remake of the 1998 Mulan animated movie.

 Gaming

 Wong is an avid player of Magic: The Gathering, specifically the Commander format.
-He hosts a podcast with co-host Josh Lee Kwai called The Command Zone, where he and Josh discuss their experiences playing the Commander format.
-Wong is referred to by his co-host as "Jimmy the Red" due to the fact that he often plays red decks when playing commander.
+He hosts a podcast with co-hosts Josh Lee Kwai and Rachel Weeks called The Command Zone, where they discuss their experiences playing the Commander format.
+Wong is referred to by his co-hosts as "Jimmy the Red" due to fact that he often plays red decks when playing commander.
 He has also been called upon by Wizards of the Coast to preview new sets at exhibitions and on their YouTube channel.
-He also was on the podcast Dungeons & Daddies (a D&D podcast), for a short time, were he played a demonic human-paladin character named: Jodie Foster.
+In 2021, he appeared in the podcast Dungeons & Daddies, where he played a demonic human-paladin character named Jodie Foster.

+Wong portrays himself in the hit 2022 physics based virtual reality game BONELAB.

 Personal life

 His father is Chinese, from Canton, and his mother is of Chinese and Mongol ancestry.
 He is the younger brother of filmmaker Freddie Wong.
+Wong announced his engagement to his girlfriend, Rosanna Wang, in December of 2020.
+A few months later, the two married on February 28, 2021.
+The couple welcomed their first son, Mason, in February 2022.